Jun 4 2002

-Aluminium is a very light metal with a specific weight of 2.7 g/cm3, about a third that of steel.
-For example, the use of aluminium in vehicles reduces dead-weight and energy consumption while increasing load capacity.
-Its strength can be adapted to the application required by modifying the composition of its alloys.
+Aluminum is a very light metal with a specific weight of 2.7 g/cm3, about a third of that of steel.
+This cuts the costs of manufacturing with aluminum.
+Again, its use in vehicles reduces dead-weight and energy consumption while increasing load capacity.
+This also reduces noise and improves comfort levels.

 Electrical and Thermal Conductivity

-Impermeable and Odourless
+Impermeable and Odorless